Chronic pain can have far-reaching effects on a person, deeply affecting their overall quality of life and general health. Chronic…

 A good dynamic warm-up is designed to:

-In general, a proper warm-up only takes about 10 minutes to complete, and the benefits are worth it!
+A proper warm-up can be completed in about 10 minutes, and the benefits are worth it!

 Below you’ll find a video with 8 exercises you can do to ensure that you’re entire body is thoroughly warmed up.
 You want to do 8-10 reps of each of these exercise (per side, where applicable):

 Once you’ve completed this warm-up, you can add a few movement-specific exercises to your warm-up (i.e. if you’re squatting that day, do some Bodyweight Squats, if you’re Bench Pressing that day do some Push-ups).